Most of the world lines up against Moscow, attacks intensify

 KYIV, Ukraine (AP) — Most of the world lined up against Moscow in the United Nations on Wednesday to demand it withdraw from Ukraine, as invading Russian forces renewed their bombardment of the country’s second-biggest city, menaced its capital and besieged its strategic ports.

-Russia reported its military casualties for the first time since the invasion began last week, saying nearly 500 of its troops had been killed and almost 1,600 wounded.
-Ukraine insisted Russia’s losses were far higher but did not immediately disclose its own.
+Russia reported its military casualties for the first time since the invasion began last week, saying nearly 500 of its troops have been killed and almost 1,600 wounded.
+Ukraine did not disclose its own military losses but said more than 2,000 civilians have died, a claim that could not be independently verified.

 Envoys from Ukraine and Russia are expected to meet Thursday in Belarus for a second round of talks aimed at ending the fighting.
 But there appeared to be little common ground between the two sides.

-Assembly resolutions aren’t legally binding but can have influence as a reflection of international opinion.
+Assembly resolutions aren’t legally binding but can reflect and influence world opinion.

 The vote came after the 193-member assembly convened its first emergency session since 1997.
 Countries that spoke up for Russia included Belarus, Cuba, North Korea and Syria.